Sudden and swift changes in mood, difficulties in adjusting to life changes and extremes in moods? You may be suffering

 A CBT therapist will help you to recognise negative or self-defeating thought patterns and teach you how to replace them with healthier beliefs and habits of thinking.

 Filter our qualified, professional and vetted therapists by cost, location, availability and approach so you can find and book the best therapist or counsellor for you here.
-Or find a therapist to help with Thanatophobia below.
+Or find a therapist to help below.